epicallan/akilihub/README.md

 Just clone the repo and start hacking:
 We are using ploty.js for charting
-I am thinking for more interactive dashboards we could use dc.js ``
+I am thinking for more interactive dashboards we could use dc.js

+PS.
+I want us to do most of the data processing on the backend so that we can cache it there say on redis and just export out data sets ready to be visualized by our chart functions.
+Even on the front end we can cache data in session storage ``

 ## list of chart types we intend to use